-VeraSafe Services Privacy Policy
+VeraSafe Services Privacy Notice

 1. Introduction and Scope

 In the course of operating our business, we process Personal Data in a variety of ways.
-This Privacy Policy (the “Policy”) addresses the individuals (“Data Subjects”) whose Personal Data we process in the course of providing our “Services,” which include:
+This privacy notice (this Notice) addresses the individuals (Data Subjects) whose Personal Data we process in the course of providing our “Services, which include:

 • the following “Professional Services”: